UK Corporate Governance Code 2024

 What are material controls?

 In the guidance, the FRC states that material controls could include, but are not limited to, controls over risks that could threaten the organisation’s business model, solvency, liquidity etc; controls over reporting that could be price sensitive; fraud controls; or certain IT controls.
 In our view, put simply, a material control is a control that, individually or in aggregate, addresses a material risk.
+We have provided our view on how organisations can determine what is a material control here.

 How do I determine what are my organisation’s material controls?